 Better by design - how we create communities.

 At AVJennings, we do much more than just build homes.
-For nearly 90 years we’ve helped create communities where people want to live, and for how they want to live today.
+For 90 years we’ve helped create communities where people want to live, and for how they want to live today.
 To make this happen, we consider good design at every stage - from our home interiors, exteriors, the streetscapes and landscapes, and the overall character of the community.
 Richard Baker, AVJennings National Design Manager explains how we do this.